bramley/phplist-plugin-contentareas/README.md

 ### Install through phplist ###
 Install on the Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-contentareas/archive/master.zip`

+Then click the small orange icon to enable the plugin.

 ### Install manually ###
 Download the plugin zip file from <https://github.com/bramley/phplist-plugin-contentareas/archive/master.zip>